-Medicare Supplement Plan G is one of the most popular supplement plans available.
+Medicare Part G is one of the most popular supplement plans available.
 It helps to cover what Medicare does not.
 Medicare is a federal health insurance program that is available to seniors and those who are disabled and helps them manage their healthcare costs.
 It also can be confusing, with multiple parts and plans available that all cover different things.
 Medigap Plan G is just one example of a Medicare Supplement (or Medigap plan), but it is one of the more comprehensive plans.
 To understand what it does, it’s important to understand how Medicare in general works.

 A, B, D, F, G…?
 What Do All These Different Letters Mean?